LLPPR/OpenDJ/README.md

 ## Support

-We provide support for the administration of this repository.
-However, there is no support for the files uploaded to the repository.
+We provide support for the administration of the main repository and web page only.

 ## Acknowledgements